opendocsg/slw-judgments-backfill/2018_SGCA_21/report.md

 66     For the foregoing reasons, we find that the Appellant has failed to rebut the presumptions of possession and knowledge under ss 21 and 18(2).
 The records of HP2 pertaining to the time of the offence support the Prosecution’s case that the Appellant had a prior arrangement with Ravindran to bring the drugs into Singapore.
 The Appellant has not provided a reasonable explanation for them, and his case that the drugs were planted in the Car does not stand up to scrutiny in the light of these messages.
 Against this, there is no positive evidence to show that the Appellant had refused to carry the drugs and that the drugs had been planted by Ravindran.

-67     This case stands in obvious contrast to the recent decision in _Gopu Jaya Raman v Public Prosecutor_ [2018] 1 SLR 499, where this court, by a majority, acquitted an appellant after being satisfied that the drugs had been placed in his motorcycle without his knowledge.
+67     This case stands in obvious contrast to the recent decision in _Gopu Jaya Raman v Public Prosecutor_ <span class="citation">[2018] 1 SLR 499</span>, where this court, by a majority, acquitted an appellant after being satisfied that the drugs had been placed in his motorcycle without his knowledge.
 As the majority noted (at [25]), each case involves a delicate and fact-sensitive inquiry.
 It must be emphasised that the determination of guilt is an evidential matter decided on the merits of each case.
 Having considered all the circumstances in this case, we find that the Appellant’s appeal fails.
 Accordingly, we affirm the Appellant’s conviction.

  C opyright © Government of Singapore.